Coral Triangle: Biodiversity

 While it covers only 1.6% of the planet's oceanic area, the region has 76% of all known coral species in the world.
 As a habitat for 52% of Indo-Pacific reef fishes and 37% of the world's reef fishes, it contains the greatest diversity of coral reef fishes in the world More than 3,000 species of bony fish are distributed over more than 90% of the Coral Triangle.
-Among the largest of these fish are the whale shark, the coelacanth and the chimaerans.
+Among the largest of these fish are the whale shark, the coelacanth and the chimaeras.

 The Coral Triangle is the epicentre for the biodiversity, not only of corals and fish, but also of many other marine organisms.
 It contains roughly 950 species of Molluscs and 458 crustacean species.
 It is also the habitat for six of the world's seven marine turtle species.

 Thirteen percent of the Coral Triangle has been identified as being clustered into hotspots of high marine biodiversity importance, including the southern part of the Philippines, the north-eastern part of Sabah in Malaysia, the central to eastern zones of Indonesia, the eastern part of Papua New Guinea and the Solomon Islands.
 The parts of the Coral Triangle that have the highest number of species comprise 6% of the triangle's total area.
 They include stretches along the coast of the Philippines (including the northern coast of Luzon, Bohol, Mindanao, Palawan, and the Sulu Archipelago), Malaysia (the northeastern coast of Sabah), Indonesia (the northern and southeastern part of Sulawesi, the Banda Sea, Maluku Islands (the Mollucas), and the Raja Ampat Archipelago of Indonesian Papua), Papua New Guinea (the coastal areas of Madang Province, New Britain, Milne Bay, the Louisiade Archipelago, and Bougainville Island), and the Solomon Islands (Guadalcanal and Makira-Ulawa Province).
 However, more than half (70%) of the zones in the Coral Triangle are classified as low species richness areas.